Xelezard/btel/README.md

 ```shell
 cargo install --git https://github.com/xelezard/btel.git
 ```
+or grab a binary from the releases section

 ## Usage
 When opening Btel you see two fields the "New File" and the "Command" block.